ponyatov/metaLv0/doc/tutorial.md

 ### Literals

-Some set of language elements can be inputted directly, which are called literals.
+Some set of language elements can be inputted directly in script, which are called literals.
 They are numbers, strings, and symbols.

 * numbers
 ```py